Thomas More Law Center: Evaluations

 Charity evaluator Charity Navigator rated the center with three stars out of a possible four overall, based on their filings for the fiscal year ending December 2013.
 This overall rating reflects the combination of a three-star financial rating and a three-star accountability and transparency rating.
 For the fiscal year ending December 2011, the organization had a one-star overall, reflecting one star each for financial and accountability and transparency.
 Those same ratings repeated for the year ending December 2012.

-The Southern Poverty Law Center designated the center as an anti-Muslim hate group as of 2019.
+The Southern Poverty Law Center designated the center as an anti-Muslim hate group in 2019, but by 2022 they had removed that designation and instead described it as a "general hate" group.